milestonesys/mipsdk-samples-component/VideoViewer2WayAudio/README.md

 - Listen to audio coming from microphone attached to a camera
 - Speak into a local microphone and transmit to a speaker attached to a camera
-- Use the ItemPickerForm dialog to select cameras
+- Use the ItemPickerWpfWindow dialog to select cameras

 ## Using

 - VideoOS.Platform.ClientControl
-- VideoOS.Platform.UI.ItemPickerForm
+- VideoOS.Platform.UI.ItemPickerWpfWindow
-- VideoOS.Platform.Client.ImageViewerControl
+- VideoOS.Platform.Client.ImageViewerWpfControl
-- VideoOS.Platform.Client.AudioPlayerControl
+- VideoOS.Platform.Client.AudioPlayer
 - VideoOS.Platform.Data.OutgoingSpeakerController
 - VideoOS.Platform.Messaging